Customizing the SDK

 }

-With SSP Connection Manager API docs
+With Shared SDK Context API docs

 Developer note

-The user agent of the first SDK to construct the SSP Connection Manager is reused for all subsequent instances.
+All SDK instances sharing an SDK Context must be configured for the same network and operator pool.
+The user agent of the first SDK to construct the context is reused for all subsequent instances.

 Browser